 Before you apply for a personal loan, ask yourself a few questions and consider important factors like the trustworthiness of the provider and the terms they offer, such as origination fees, annual percentage rate (APR), and whether there are any prepayment penalties.

-Read More about Using a Personal Loan to Pay Back Taxes
+Read More About Using a Personal Loan to Pay Back Taxes

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.

 The information provided herein is for informational purposes only and is not intended to be construed as professional advice.
-Nothing contained in this article shall give rise to, or be construed to give rise to, any obligation or liability whatsoever on the part of Discover Bank or its affiliates.
+Nothing contained in this article shall give rise to, or be construed to give rise to, any obligation or liability whatsoever on the part of Discover, a division of Capital One, N.A., or its affiliates.

 *ABOUT SURVEY

-All figures are from an online customer survey conducted September 14 to October 3, 2023.
-A total of 1,191 Discover personal loan customers were interviewed about their most recent Discover personal loan with 550 of them using the funds to consolidate debt.
+All figures are from an online customer survey conducted in September and October 2025.
+A total of 461 Discover personal loan customers were interviewed about their most recent Discover personal loan with 332 of them using the funds to consolidate debt.
 All results @ a 95% confidence level.
-Respondents opened their personal loan between January and July 2023 for the purpose of consolidating debt.
-Agree includes respondents who ‘Somewhat Agree’ and ‘Strongly Agree’.
+Respondents opened their personal loan between January and July 2025 for the purpose of consolidating debt.
+Agree includes respondents who ‘Somewhat Agree’ and ‘Strongly Agree.’